FatConan/themonstrouscavalca/pages/entries/neck-bolts.md

 ## An Animated Mishmash

 Neck-Bolts is collection of half-formed prototypes and rejected experiments that were cobbled hastily together and thrown into the electric-chamber to be animated and evaluated.
-They are a repository of ideas that may be used, abused, dissected and reassembled to inspire or aid.
+It is a repository of ideas that may be used, abused, dissected and reassembled to inspire or aid.

 It comes in the shape of some experimental UI components, D3 charts and CSS effects that may be deconstructed and bolted on to your own projects as